4d/docs/docs/commands-legacy/listbox-select-row.md

 * If you want the list box to scroll automatically in order to display the row selected, use the [OBJECT SET SCROLL POSITION](object-set-scroll-position.md) command.
 * To switch a row into editing mode (to allow data entry), use the [EDIT ITEM](edit-item.md) command.
 * If the number passed in *position* corresponds to a hidden row in the list box, the row is selected but not displayed.
 * If you have checked the **Hide selection highlight** option for a list box, you will need to make list box selections visible using available interface options.
-For more information about how to do this, see [Customizing the appearance of selections](/4Dv20R6/4D/20-R6/Managing-List-Box-Objects.300-6958138.en.html#3186993).
+For more information about how to do this, see *Customizing the appearance of selections*.

 #### See also